You can use our online comment form, contact us by e-mail, call us at 1-800-551-6949, or write:

 You must be 18 years old or older to reserve or rent campsites, cabins, yurts or other overnight facilities.
 The registered camper is responsible for the activities of everyone at the site.

-Check-in for campsites, yurts, cabins and tepees is 4 p.m.
-Check-out is 1 p.m.
+Generally, check-in for campsites, yurts, cabins and tepees is 4 p.m. and check-out is 1 p.m.
+Individual parks may have modified times due to special circumstances.
+Those will be communicated in your camping receipt.

 Most campgrounds can accommodate RVs up to 50 feet in length, but site lengths vary greatly, even within the same park.
 Remember that you must also be able to fit your tow vehicle onto the paved driveway.
 Let’s say your RV is 25 feet long and you’re towing it with a 22-foot vehicle.
 You will need a site at least 47 feet long.